 How car2go works

-Like Zipcar and Enterprise, you do have to be a car2go member, but pricing modules are based on the city.
-You can pay by the minute, by the hour or by the day after you join and pay your one time sign-up fee of $35.
+Like Zipcar, you do have to be a car2go member, but pricing modules are based on the city.
+You can pay by the minute, by the hour, or by the day after you join and pay your one time sign-up fee of $35.
 Also like other carsharing services, car2go provides insurance and gas for each driver.
 If you're looking for a special deal for car2go, email us.